UoB-COMSM0110/2024-group-3/README.md

 As part of our game development process we engaged in both quantitative and qualitative analysis.
 This was a really rewarding experience, allowing us to get user feedback in an actionable form that could direct the development of our game as well as identify bugs that we could iron out.

 ## Qualitative Analysis
 On 11.03 we used our lab session to obtain some initial Think-Aloud feedback for our game.
-We then repeated this process on 14.04, and the below data is an amalgamation of both of these sessions' feedback and the steps they directed us to take :
+Florence divided this feedback into 4 categories; positive, negative, potential features and bugs.
+We chose the Think-Aloud method because of how quick it was to perform, and because we timed it for a lab session we had a sizable quantity of participants to perform it with.

 ### Positive Feedback
 > Participant 1 - "Shooting venom is really fun."